 they left behind records of their history.
 These advances became possible through the invention of a device that we call "words."
 Cave drawings and hieroglyphics yielded to alphabets; the stone tablet gave way to the scroll, the woodcut, movable type, the codex, and the iPad.
 And here we are.

 Here at WordWise Media Services, words are our business.
 We're a tight-knit group of professionals with diverse

 skills and specialties, helping people string words together to tell a story as effectively as they can.
 We offer a wide range of services to the publishing industry, helping writers and readers find each other.

 Our company started out in 2005 as a manuscript critique and editing service for aspiring authors.
 In this capacity, we tackled hundreds of assignments on every subject from credit repair to weight loss to Bible study to yoga.
 Many of our clients expressed their gratitude by sending us a copy of their book upon publication.
 In time we received referrals from publishers, colleagues, and former clients.
 And life was good.

-Happily, it turned out that (through our editing and conference connections) we already knew the people we needed to make it happen.
-With this new confidence we hung out a new shingle as a literary agency in early 2011.
+new confidence and a new vision: We hung out a new shingle as a literary agency in early 2011.
 And here we are.

-We signed our first representation client (a referral) within a few weeks, and sold her book to a Big-5 house (with a huge advance!) within five months.
-For those not familiar with the process, that's pretty good.
-With dozens of deals now under our belt, this new frontier is exciting, and continues to surprise us.
-We receive referrals and speaking offers from unexpected places, and our books get nominated for awards.
+We signed our first representation client (a referral) within a few weeks, and sold her book to a Big-5 publisher (with a huge advance!) within five months.
+(For those not familiar with the process, that's pretty good.)
+With over a hundred deals now under our belt, this new frontier is exciting, and continues to surprise us.
+We receive referrals and speaking invitations from unexpected places, and our books win awards.
+Our fondest dreams have come true.